 I have a love-hate relationship with being a landlord.

 On the one hand, being a landlord has been instrumental to our path to financial freedom.
-Rental property income accounts for roughly half of our existing passive income.
+Rental property income accounts for roughly half of our total passive income of ~$310,000.

 On the other hand, having to deal with difficult tenants and maintenance issues is a source of stress.